Consider Getting A Bozeman Home Appraisal

 - An appraisal/opinion of a property’s value is determined by a licensed Bozeman (Home) Appraiser.

-- Ideally, a property’s appraisal value is based on a comparison of similar properties sold within a specific time-period.
+- Ideally, a property’s appraised value is based on a comparison of similar properties (to yours) sold within a specific time frame.

 - Property value is based on the highest and best use of a specific piece of “real property.”

 - The appraisal value is based on a likely sales price in an open and competitive market.

-- The need to SELL rapidly is not taken into account.
+- The need to SELL in a specific period of time is not taken into account.

 - Other, special circumstances are not taken into account.

 - LENDERS may use either the appraised value or sales price, whichever is lower, to determine the amount of the mortgage to be offered.

 - This is not a Bozeman home inspection, just an appraisal, which does not determine a property’s true value.

 In an effort to ensure no one can affect prices, the price at which an asset would trade in a competitive setting, perfectly matching the supply and the demand, is termed a Walrasian Auction, and is used to determine Market Value, usually interchangeable with “Open Market Value” or “Fair Value.”